 5. When eating, take out only one portion and then close and put away the package.
 Leaving it open on the counter leads to continued munching.

 6. Incorporate foods rich in magnesium, which helps relax muscles, into your diet.
-True whole grains, legumes, vegetables, nuts and seeds are good sources.
+The whole grains, legumes, vegetables, nuts and seeds are good sources.

 7. Above all, be aware of your eating habits.
 If you find yourself eating to combat stress, limit yourself to small portions, enough so you can savor the taste or texture.
 Then go for a walk or practice meditating: both are proven, healthier ways to address stress.

-Anxiety can make menopausal symptoms such as hot flushes worse, so try to reduce any stress that you can.
+Anxiety can make menopausal symptoms such as weight gain and even hot flushes worse, so try to reduce any stress that you can.
 Stress can put a real strain on your adrenal glands too, so support your nervous system with a healthy, balanced, diet and regular exercise.

 Hormone imbalance can be helped with bioidentical progesterone as that is a natural way to calm the nerves, and can help with sleep as it relaxes the mind.